johnjosephhorton/marketgame/README.md

 # add heroku remote for pushing deployments
 git remote add git@heroku.com:marketgame.git

-# if marketgame virtualenv isn't already active
+# if the marketgame virtualenv isn't already active
 workon marketgame

-# switch to project directory
+# switch to the project directory
 cd /path/to/marketgame

 # install project dependencies
 pip install -r requirements.txt

-# export the following variables
+# export database url variable; this is used in settings.py
 export DATABASE_URL=postgres://localhost/marketgame

-# instead of exporting this variable manually for each session, you
+# instead of exporting this variable for every terminal session, you
-# can export the variable on virtualenv activation
+# can have it exportted automatically on virtualenv activation
 echo 'export DATABASE_URL=postgres://localhost/marketgame' >> ~/.virtualenvs/marketgame/bin/postactivate

 # run the following django commands